Srinivas26k/Prompt_extension/README.md

 # AI Prompt Enhancer Firefox Extension

-Transform your basic prompts into perfect, role-based prompts that maximize AI response quality and accuracy.
+Transform your basic prompts into perfect, role-based prompts that maximize AI response quality and accuracy. **Free and open-source** - powered by community contributions.

+**Created by Srinivas | Ideavaults Community**

 ## ✨ Features